Skip to content Skip to footer

 Whisk-Broom Hyperspectral Imagers

-Whisk-Broom hyperspectral imagers are single point spectrometers, which generate imaging information by scanning over a sample.
+Whisk-broom hyperspectral imagers are single point spectrometers, which generate imaging information by scanning over a sample.
 As these systems rely on moving parts, they are susceptible to vibrations and are not maintenance-free.

 Spectral Scanning Hyperspectral Imagers